prophet1906/e2e-testing/README.md

 # Exploring API Specs and Test Reports
 Run `npm start` to start the application.
-It hosts OpenAPI specs for all microservices using swagger.
-Test reports are generated at `public/report.html`.
-Test report for last run is also accessible at http://localhost:4004/report.html
+It hosts OpenAPI specs for all microservices using Swagger.
+Test reports are generated in `public/reports` directory.
+Test reports for the last run are also accessible at `http://localhost:4004/reports/<collection_name>.html`

 # Contributors